ffineis/Cover_letter_classification/README.md

 ###How to use:
 1. Make a directory containing all of your cover letters.
 These must be **.docx** files.
+2. Un-comment lines 3-9 in cover_letter_classification.R, and comment line 10.
-2. Append a 0 or a 1 to the filename, preceding the **.docx** part.
+3. Append a 0 or a 1 to the filename, preceding the **.docx** part.
 This will indicate the success of the cover letter.
 For example, **Operations_Analytics_Analyst_1.docx**
-3. Run **cover_letter_classification.R**.
+4. Run **cover_letter_classification.R**.
 Input the path to the directory that you made in Step 1.
-4. If you're curious about the likely efficacy of a certain cover letter, try using the **test_doc_classify** function on a specific document.
+5. If you're curious about the likely efficacy of a certain cover letter, try using the **test_doc_classify** function on a specific document.
 Otherwise, if you're curious about the leave-one-out predictions using the cover letters in your directory, these are saved in an R data.frame called *predictions*.